 "Hands On Cyber Physical"

-Security managers need both technical knowledge and management skills to gain the respect of technical team members, understand what technical staff are actually doing, and appropriately plan and manage security projects and initiatives.
+Security leaders need both technical knowledge and management skills to gain the respect of technical team members, understand what technical staff are actually doing, and appropriately plan and manage security projects and initiatives.
 This is a big and important job that requires an understanding of a wide array of security topics.
-The SANS Management curriculum develops cyber leaders who have the practical skills to build and lead security teams, communicate with technical and business leaders alike, and develop capabilities that build your organization’s success.
+The SANS Cybersecurity Leadership curriculum develops cyber leaders who have the practical skills to build and lead security teams, communicate with technical and business leaders alike, and develop capabilities that build your organization’s success.

-Management Course Challenge Coins
+Cybersecurity Leadership Course Challenge Coins

 Controls that Matter.
 Controls that Work.

 Perceptions.
 Attitudes.
 Beliefs.
 Explain the Why Then Simplify